-The steel industry is responsible for around 5% of CO2 emissions in the EU and the sector needs to cut carbon emissions by 55% by 2030 to align with climate targets.
-A new report based on an analysis of announced green steel projects from the Green Steel Tracker, shows that green steel could need 19% of the total EU policy target for domestic renewable hydrogen production.
-These projects when completed would represent about a third of the current EU steel production.
+The steel industry is responsible for around 5% of CO2 emissions in the EU and needs to cut carbon emissions by 55% by 2030.
+The new report shows that green steel could need 19% of the total EU policy target for domestic renewable hydrogen production.
+The announced green steel projects when completed would represent about a third of the current EU steel production.

 • Renewable electricity demand for green iron and steel projects is likely to reach up to 135 terawatt hours per year – equivalent to the annual electricity consumption of a country the size of Sweden.